- UCAS Code: QR31

-Some courses have specific assessment methods, for example drama students are assessed for their writing and practical performance skills, while those studying digital humanities use social media and analyse texts with software.
+Some courses have specific assessment methods, for example, drama students are assessed for their writing and practical performance skills, while those studying digital humanities use social media and analyse texts with software.

 All our classes use Myplace, Strathclyde's virtual learning environment, which can be used for online quizzes and keeping a reading diary.

 Written examinations include translations from and into French, writing for a specific purpose and essay questions.
-Continuous assessment include online grammar tests and group projects, allowing you to conduct research, prepare a presentation and produce a poster.
+Continuous assessment includes online grammar tests and group projects, allowing you to conduct research, prepare a presentation and produce a poster.

-In your final year you'll write a dissertation.
-Oral and aural tests are also an important part of assessment at all levels, and include listening comprehension exercises, presentations in French followed by discussion and interpreting.
+In your final year, you'll write a dissertation.
+Oral and aural tests are also an important part of assessment at all levels and include listening comprehension exercises, presentations in French followed by discussion and interpreting.

 Learning & teaching